Generic Name: measles, mumps, and rubella vaccine (MEE-zills, mumps, and rue-BELL-a)

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Burning or stinging at the injection site; fever; joint pain or swelling.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); change in behavior; fainting; seizures; severe or persistent dizziness or headache; swelling of the testicles; unusual bruising or bleeding.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); change in behavior; fainting; seizures; severe or persistent dizziness or headache; swelling of the testicles; trouble walking; unusual bruising or bleeding.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of M-M-R II: